 - Special Handling Regulations

-This should be done in the event that the institution would like to support the foreign national in the green card process using the 18 month window of opportunity.
+This should be done if the institution wants to support the foreign national in the green card process using the 18-month window of opportunity.

-When placing advertisements, particular care must be taken to anticipate Department of Labor (DOL) certification requirements.
+When placing advertisements, must take particular care to anticipate the Department of Labor (DOL) certification requirements.
 The DOL can require you to re-advertise the position and conduct a second full search, should it deem the advertisement unacceptable.

 - must state the specific job title and indicate whether the position is tenure track or tenured.